 Boakye, a mechanical engineering major, is the first George Mason University student to be awarded the Matthew Isakowitz Fellowship, a highly selective internship, mentorship, and networking program for students interested in spaceflight.

-“I am incredibly honored to be the first Mason student and the first Black male fellow in the Matthew Isakowitz program,” says Boakye.
+“I am incredibly honored to be the first Mason student in the Matthew Isakowitz program,” says Boakye.
 “I have dreamed of becoming a rocket engineer since I was 10.”

 Former recipients of the fellowship have hailed from schools across the country such as Columbia University, MIT, Princeton University, Georgia Tech, and more.
 “The list of former fellows is impressive, and I’m excited to be a part of the 2021 group of fellows,” says Boakye.
 Once selected, fellows receive a paid summer internship at one of the program’s host companies.
 They are also paired with a notable commercial space industry leader who provides mentorship.